mekomsolutions/openmrs-module-mksreports/readme/vaccination.md

 `report.vaccinations` specifies the uuid of vaccination question concept.
 `report.vaccinationSequenceNumber`specifies uuid of the vaccination sequence number concept.
 `report.boosterSequenceNumber` specifies the uuid of the vaccination booster number concept.
-`report.vaccinationList` specifies the uuids of individual vaccinations.
+`report.vaccinationList` specifies the uuids of individual vaccinations with their sequence or booster number separated by a full-colon.
-`report.ecvList` specifies the uuids of individual vaccinations for the full pediatric coverage.
+`report.ecvList` specifies the uuids of individual vaccinations for the full pediatric coverage with their sequence or booster number separated by a full-colon.
-Numbers can be added to the individual uuids of the vaccinations in the vaccinationList and ecvList for the booster or sequence number to search for.

-The report template can be found at [MSPP: Vaccination](https://docs.google.com/spreadsheets/d/1Nf95GxnyDl-YNNAKLqXGYs34tO8FsmiLJqKInwd46FA/edit#gid=1608868809)
+The report template can be found at [MSPP: Vaccination](https://docs.google.com/spreadsheets/d/13A3gBRwi45-YwnArNsDgQB4EPVwsTswp/edit#gid=1856133398)